AStopher/Img2Map/README.md

 # Img2Map

-Maps a given image to the ASSMF (Alexander Stopher Simple Map File) format, in order for game engines to effectively reconstruct the image one pixel at a time.
+Maps a given image to raw, in order for game engines to effectively reconstruct the image one pixel at a time.

 # As a game developer, why should I want to do this?